Razuuu/lineage_OTA/docs/changes/exynos9810/exynos9810.md

+## 2022-04-12
+- Fixed BT audio issues in call and media - for real now

 ## 2022-04-11
 - Switched back to prebuilt libbt-vendor - fixes bluetooth issues
 - Applied a proper fix for google maps, which doesn't use kernel hacks